jolau/VibrationDAQ/README.md

 ## Usage
 ### Workflow
 1. Connect to the Raspberry Pi and adapt the `~/Documents/config.yaml` to your requirements.
 Make sure that auto-start is enabled.
-2. Mount the vibration sensor with the provided double sided tape [3M™ Adhesive Transfer Tape 950](https://www.digikey.ch/product-detail/en/3m-tc/3-4-5-950/3M9743-ND/2649288).
+2. Mount the vibration sensor with the double sided tape [3M™ Adhesive Transfer Tape 950](https://www.digikey.ch/product-detail/en/3m-tc/3-4-5-950/3M9743-ND/2649288).
 This shouldn't distort the vibration too much.
-3. Do your flight
+3. Do your measurement.
 4. Download the collected data over SFTP.
 I recommend to also download the used config file.
-5. Identify the UTC timestamp when the interesting stuff happened (usually done with WingtraExplorer)
-6. Open the corresponding vibration CSV file in Google Sheets.
+6. Open a vibration CSV file in Google Sheets.
     - For FFT measurement:
         - Hide the first two data points as these have usually very high magnitude and don't give meaningful information
         - Plot the data using a column chart.
-Example: [Vibration measurement of hovering](https://docs.google.com/spreadsheets/d/14JSqheOBy3_jz8b8ZHsbf1Y1i3Q_0ggUan1x36afFEI/edit?usp=sharing)

 ### Status led
 If the status led is enabled in config, it will glow when running: